 Managing restaurant reviews?

-To stay competitive, you must not only be able to cook a great meal; you must also be savvy outside the kitchen and engage online with customers, protect your business reputation, and stay on top of what diners are saying on the Web.
+To stay competitive, you must not only be able to cook a great meal.
+You must also be savvy outside the kitchen and engage online with customers, protect your business reputation, and stay on top of what diners are saying about your business.

-Here are some numbers that show how reviews and ratings have shaped the restaurant and F&B industry:
+Here are some numbers that show how reviews and ratings have shaped the restaurant industry.